aosabook/500lines/interpreter/interpreter.markdown

              29 RETURN_VALUE
 ```

-The first column shows the line numbers in our Python source code.
+What does all this mean?
+Let's look at the first instruction `LOAD_CONST` as an example.
+The number in the first column (`2`) shows the line number in our Python source code.
 The second column is an index into the bytecode, telling us that the `LOAD_CONST` instruction appears at position zero.
 The third column is the instruction itself, mapped to its human-readable name.
 The fourth column, when present, is the argument to that instruction.
 The fifth column, when present, is a hint about what the argument means.

 Consider the first few bytes of this bytecode: [100, 1, 0, 125, 0, 0].
 These six bytes represent two instructions with their arguments.
 We can use `dis.opname`, a mapping from bytes to intelligible strings, to find out what instructions 100 and 125 map to: